mongock/flamingock-docs/site/v1/testing/testing.md

 ## Integration test with Springboot Runner with Junit5
-Mongock provides some useful classes making testing easier.
-In summary, you need to create your test class extending `MongockSpringbootJUnit5IntegrationTestBase`, which provides the following
+Flamingock provides some useful classes making testing easier.
+In summary, you need to create your test class extending `FlamingockSpringbootJUnit5IntegrationTestBase`, which provides the following
 - **BeforeEach method(automatically called):** Resets mongock to allow re-utilization(not recommended in production) and build the runner
-- **AfterEach method(automatically called):** Cleans both Mongock repositories(lock and migration)
+- **AfterEach method(automatically called):** Cleans both Flamingock repositories(lock and migration)
-- **Dependency injections:** It ensures the required dependencies(Mongock builder, connectionDriver, etc.) are injected
+- **Dependency injections:** It ensures the required dependencies(Flamingock builder, connectionDriver, etc.) are injected
-- **executeMongock() method:** To perform the Mongock migration
+- **executeFlamingock() method:** To perform the Flamingock migration
-- **@TestPropertySource(properties = {"mongock.runner-type=NONE"}):** To prevent Mongock from injecting(and automatically executing) the Mongock runner bean.
-This is important to allow multiple Mongock runner's executions.
+- **@TestPropertySource(properties = {"mongock.runner-type=NONE"}):** To prevent Flamingock from injecting(and automatically executing) the Flamingock runner bean.
+This is important to allow multiple Flamingock runner's executions.

 Please follow these steps...
 ### 1. Import the `mongock-springboot-junit5` dependency to your project